Heritage Foundation president on Trump's first 100 days

 The first 100 days of President Trump's second administration have been a whirlwind.

-He has signed dozens of executive orders and actions, aggressively implemented tariffs, carried out deportations, erased delivery, equity and inclusion efforts and created a government-slashing informal department (DOGE).
+He has signed dozens of executive orders and actions, aggressively implemented tariffs, carried out deportations, erased diversity, equity and inclusion efforts and created a government-slashing informal department (DOGE).

 Trump's playbook appears similar to what was laid out in Project 2025, the Heritage Foundation's "blueprint" for a new Republican administration.
 Though, worth noting, candidate Trump distanced himself from this plan.